 The “worms” on your tomato plants are actually caterpillars, or the larval stage of moths.
 These larvae are often brown or green, and will feed on the leaves and other parts of your tomato plants.

-The green worms can blend in easily with the leaves on your tomato plants, giving them excellent camouflage.
-This means and you may lose an entire plant’s worth of leaves in one night if there are enough worms feeding!
+The green worms can blend in easily with the leaves on your tomato plants, which give them excellent camouflage.
+In extreme cases, you may lose all of the leaves on a plant in one night if there are enough worms feeding on it!

 Types Of Worms That Eat Tomato Plants